-Amazon-owned Ring, Google-owned Nest, and Vivint offer a range of outdoor smart security cameras.
+Amazon-owned Ring, Google-owned Nest, and Vivint are among companies that offer a range of outdoor smart security cameras.
 These vary in price and ability, and some devices are powered by a rechargeable battery, while others are powered from a wall outlet.

-The latter requires more installation, such as running a cable outside, so you may be less inclined to take these cameras with you when you leave — especially if they are mounted high up and were bought with your specific property and backyard in mind.
+The latter requires more installation, such as running a cable outside from your home, so you may be less inclined to take these cameras with you when you leave — especially if they are mounted high up and were bought with your specific property and backyard layout in mind.